KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 In practice, SSD uses a few different types of priorbox, each with a different scale or aspect ratio, in a single layer.
 Doing so creates different "experts" for detecting objects of different shapes.
 For example, SSD300 use ... types of different priorboxes for its seven prediction layers, whereas the aspect ratio of these priorboxes can be chosen from 1:3, 1:2, 1:1, 2:1 or 3:1.
 Notice, experts in the same layer take the same underlying input (the same receptive field).
 They behave differently because they use different parameters (convolutional filters) and use different ground truth fetch by different priorboxes.

+### Scales and Aspect Ratios of Prior Boxes

+### Number of Prior Boxses:
-The number prior boxes is calculated as follow:
+The number of prior boxes is calculated as follow:
 For example for VGG as backbone, 6 feature maps from layers Conv4_3, Conv7, Conv8_2, Conv9_2, Conv10_2 and Conv11_2 are used.
 At Conv4_3, feature map is of size 38×38×512.
 3×3 conv is applied.
 And there are 4 bounding boxes and each bounding box will have (classes + 4) outputs.
 Thus, at Conv4_3, the output is 38×38×4×(c+4).
 Suppose there are 20 object classes plus one background class, the output is 38×38×4×(21+4) = 144,400.
 In terms of number of bounding boxes, there are 38×38×4 = 5776 bounding boxes.
 Similarly for other conv layers: